 02.04 Verify that personnel associated with geotechnical activities are qualified to perform their assigned work.

 02.05 Observe work in progress and verify that work is performed in accordance with the appropriate procedures.
 Section 45051-05, “References,” lists the typical ASTM and other Standard geotechnical field tests commonly performed during site investigations.
 The inspector should observe in-process testing activities for conformance to the standards.
-The listing of standards is not and the inspector should be alert to the use of other or newly emerging standards, if applicable.
+The listing of standards is not all-inclusive, and the inspector should be alert to the use of other or newly emerging standards, if applicable.

 45052-03 INSPECTION GUIDANCE